toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 packets that a control plane function such as PIM can send/receive per unit of time is a more limiting factor than the total amount of data across these packets.
-As soon as the packet size is large enough for the maximum possible payload througput, increasing the packet size any further may still reduce the processing overhead of the router, but may increase latency incurred in creating the packet in a way that may increase duplicates compared to smaller
+As soon as the packet size is large enough for the maximum possible payload throughput, increasing the packet size any further may still reduce the processing overhead of the router, but may increase latency incurred in creating the packet in a way that may increase duplicates compared to smaller